dnperera/react-redux-shopping-cart-app/README.md

 ## Technology,Frameworks & APIs Used:

-React,Redux,Redux-Thunk,Bootstrap,Webpack,Babel
+React,Redux,Node JS,Redux-Thunk,Bootstrap,Webpack,Babel

 ## How to install and run the app :

-1.  you clone the app from git hub
+1. Clone the app from GitHub repo.
-2.  then go to the folder name 'client'.
+2.  then go to the folder name **'client'**.
-3.  then run 'npm install' in command line
+3.  then run **'npm install'** in command line
-4.  once installation completed . do 'npm run start'
+4.  once installation completed . do **'npm run start'**

-### \*\*\*\* Note if you are planing to test the app in Safari or FireFox or IE , Please remove the Redux-Chrome extension in 'store.js' file.
+### \*\*\*\* Special Note : if you are planing to test the app in Safari or FireFox or IE , Please remove the Redux-Chrome extension in 'store.js' file.

 ### Initial Cart View